alexstyl/contactstore/README.md

 developers would eventually end up using.

 Keeping the API lean allows for faster iterations/releases too as there is less things to maintain.
-I am not saying that eventually all features in the default API are not important or that they will never make it to Contact Store.
+I am not saying that the features of the default API are not important or that they will never make it to Contact Store.
 Instead, I would rather have the features and capabilities of the API to be driven by dev requirements.